 Education and Research – Essential to Our Mission at CHI Health

 Did you know education and research is an essential part of our mission at CHI Health?
-Every day, our healing ministries to provide healthcare are supported by education and research.
+Every day, our healing ministries try to provide healthcare that is supported by education and research.

 In fact, clinical research is part of the delivery of the health care day in and day out at the hospitals and clinics within CHI Health.
 Many of the same patients who benefit from the knowledge gained from clinical research are being seen and treated for ailments and conditions for which research seeks answers.

 For instance, a national cardiology study that was available through CHI Health sites in Lincoln and Omaha hypothesized that better patient outcomes would result by removing copays from the cost of antiplatelet drugs given after acute coronary syndromes (ACS) like heart attack and unstable angina.